kechcole/Blog-App/README.md

 ### 9.5 Create Views.
 A create view logic creates an instance of a table by taking input from a user and then stores in the database.
 Class views are just amazing, most operations are automated.
 In create view, we only specify the model and the fields a user will need to fill, the date is automatically updated.

+This view allows users to submit their post from the front end side of our application, all along only the superuser did the job using shell commands.

 In project app `views.py` file import and create this view